by Robert A. Muenchen, updated 09/07/2023

-This article describes the technical details of how to search for jobs in the field of data science.
+This article describes the technical details of searching for jobs in the field of data science.
 The results of the searches are displayed and discussed in The Popularity of Data Science Software.
-The protocols were implemented 2/27/2017 and they are significantly different from the previous set posted on 2/20/2014.

 Data Science Terms